r03anurag/wordle/README.md

              is "G" the third letter in 5-letter words?)
     - `COMMON_ONLY`: Use only common words when playing the game?
 Default true (You can change this if you want to make life harder for yourself...)
-    - `SCOPE`: A number that determines how many top word choices to consider when selecting a seed word?
+    - `SCOPE`: If in computer mode, a number that determines how many top word choices to consider when selecting a seed word?
                Must be an integer, and the minimum is 1.
 Default 20.
+    - `UNIQUE`: If in computer mode and set to True, the algorithm will prioritize words that have no repeating letters.
+                This can help eliminate more letters and words quickly.
+Default false.
+                NOTE: This is not a separate heuristic by itself; it is built on top of existing heuristics.
+As such, uniqueness never takes precedence over the heuristic computed for a word.
 * To change game settings: Edit `wordle_config.py`, restart backend (Ctrl+C plus `flask run`).

 # Authors
 * Anurag Renduchintala.

 # Versions
+* 4/6/2025
+    * `UNIQUE` parameter added.
 * 3/26/2025
     * Bug fix in UI that didn't reset row number when new game was requested.
     * "Invalid word guess" notification is now supported both by pressing "Enter" on keyboard and on the panel of letters.